-So, if you were to plug in the zip code for Concord Pavillion (94521), you would get a detailed breakdown of the three largest demographic subsections in that area.
+In short, if you were to plug in the zip code for Concord Pavillion (94521), you would get a detailed breakdown of the three largest demographic subsections in that area.
 Pretty neat, huh?

 After figuring out what neighborhood you’d best fit in, you should start thinking about the logistics of getting to work.

 While Concord has a few decent transit options, the most common way to navigate the city is by car.